 Brighton Road Church ministers had the oversight of the Mission Hall (known to local people as the 'Tin Chapel') and also presided over the Mission Hall committee.

 During the dark days of the 1939-1945 war, in spite of the men being called up and bombs falling quite close by, the mission remained open and was kept intact.
 At this time, Victory Road School (now Trafalgar School) was burnt out.
 The mission, along with one or two other halls, was used for a while as a temporary class room for some of the children.

 As time went by Spurgeon's College supplied us with students to conduct the services and preach.
 It was under a student pastor, Bob Archer, that in 1955 a church was formed.
 There were eighteen founder members.
 In 1966 we were able to call our first full-time minister, a young man straight from Spurgeon's College, the Rev. Richard Soar who, with his wife Jill, moved into our first small rented manse.
 Later in his ministry (1987) he was to lead a young man to Jesus after a Baptismal service at Redhill Baptist Church in Surrey.
 Little did he know that young sailor would become our minister in 2003.
-Richard is now serving the Eastern Baptist Association as a Regional Minister.

 The Rev. Soar moved on to a church in Ashford and the Rev. Albert Allen became the minister from 1969 to 1981.
 It was during his pastorate that the original hall was demolished and a larger building erected.
-That building, after many alterations was itself demolished in 2010.
+That building, after many alterations, was demolished in 2010.
 The present building was opened in the autumn of 2011.